agilegravity/android-agile-event-api-client/Readme.md

 }
 ```

-## Conclusion
+---

-The `APIClient` SDK simplifies the process of making API requests in your Android applications.
-Ensure to replace `"yourChannelId"` and `"yourApiSecret"` with your actual `channelId` and `apiSecret`.
-Always handle the errors to provide feedback to the users or for debugging purposes.
-Adjust your implementation as per your requirements.
+**Note:** Replace placeholders like `"yourChannelId"` and `"yourApiSecret"` with your actual `channelId` and `apiSecret`.
+Also, handle the received `bricks` and `error` as per your application's requirements.

-For any further queries or issues, feel free to contact us.
+### For Contributors and Developers

+This SDK is designed to be straightforward and easily integrated into iOS applications.
+It handles complex tasks like authentication and session management internally, allowing developers to focus on utilizing the event data returned by the API.
+We encourage contributions to make this tool more efficient and versatile, catering to a broader range of use cases and scenarios.